cdvelop/tinywasm/docs/issues/refactor_wasm_exec.js.md

     return false
 }

-// ensureWasmExecJsInOutput creates wasm_exec.js in output directory ONLY if it doesn't exist
+// writeOrReplaceWasmExecJsOutput writes wasm_exec.js into the output directory and ALWAYS
+// overwrites any existing file.
+This changes the previous "create-only" behavior to ensure
-// This respects existing user customizations and creates only when needed func (w *TinyWasm) ensureWasmExecJsInOutput() error {
+// the generated JS initialization reflects the current compiler mode and configuration. func (w *TinyWasm) wasmProjectWriteOrReplaceWasmExecJsOutput() bool {
     outputPath := w.getWasmExecJsOutputPath()

     // Check if file already exists - do not overwrite